MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Post-Processing Computations of Nova Nucleosyntheis

-A realistic nova model should assume that the accreted material has solar composition (for solar metallicity) and that it is mixed with the WD's material before or during its thermonuclear runaway.
-Recent two- and three-dimensional nuclear-hydrodynamic simulations of a nova outburst have shown that a possible mechanism of this mixing are the hydrodynamic instabilities and shear-flow turbulence induced by steep horizontal velocity gradients at the bottom of the convection zone triggered by the runaway \citep{casanova:10,casanova:11a,casanova:11b}.
-These hydrodynamic processes associated with the convective boundary lead to convective boundary mixing (CBM) at the base of the accreted envelope into the outer layers of the WD.
-As a result, CO-rich (or ONe-rich) material is dredged-up during the runaway.
-In our 1D MESA simulations of nova outbursts, we use a simple CBM model that treats the time-dependent mixing as a diffusion process.
-The model approximates the rate of mixing by an exponentially decreasing function of a distance from the formal convective boundary \citep{freytag:96,herwig:97} \bea D_{\rm CBM} = D_0\exp\left(-\frac{2|r-r_0|}{fH_P}\right), \eea where $H_P$ is the pressure scale height, and $D_0$ is a diffusion coefficient, calculated using a mixing-length theory, that describes convective mixing at the radius $r_0$ close to the boundary.
-In this model $f$ is a free parameter, for which we use the same value $f = f_\mathrm{nova} = 0.004$ that we used in our CO nova simulations in Paper~I. For a physical motivation to model the CBM with the prescription (\ref{eq:DCBM}), see Paper~I. Our MESA nova models with the CBM have also been post-processed with the MPPNP code, and the resulting final abundances are compared with those obtained for the corresponding nova models without CBM but with the pre-mixed accreted envelopes in the lower panels of Figs.~\ref{fig:f11} and \ref{fig:f12} for the ONe and CO novae, respectively.
+Our MESA nova models with the CBM have also been post-processed with the MPPNP code, and the resulting final abundances are compared with those obtained for the corresponding nova models without CBM but with the pre-mixed accreted envelopes in the lower panels of Figs.~\ref{fig:f11} and \ref{fig:f12} for the ONe and CO novae, respectively.
 The comparison between the final abundances shows a very good agreement for both the ONe and CO nova models.
 This gives a support to the widely-adopted 1D nova model in which the CBM is mimicked by assuming that the accreted envelope has been pre-mixed with the WD's material.

-In Fig.~\ref{fig:f13}, we make a comparison between three models where the WD initial central temperature (luminosity) is varied.
-Significant differences are obtained over all the nova yield distribution.
-In particular, the final abundances increase with increasing the central temperature.